aditjain588/SphreadSheet-Application/README.md

 - Cells can reference other cells (“=A1”) and calculate arithmetic expressions.<br/>
 - Cell supports undo and redo operations for value change and colour change.<br/>
 - Application can be saved and loaded from an XML file.<br/>
-- Exceptions were also handled for circular reference, self reference and bad references.<br/>
+- Exceptions are also handled for circular reference, self reference and bad references.<br/>